MovinIn/adventures-in-literature-and-film/README.md

 3. She studied psychology
 #### Poetics of postmodernism
 Fragmentation: Escaping a unified and organized narrative for the sake of multiplicity of episodes, perspectives, etc.
 Metafiction/Self-referentiality: Drawing attention to the artificiality of literature and its conventions.
+Breaking of the 4th wall.
+Characters who realize they are in a work of fiction.
+Blurring the lines between fact and fiction, reality and myth, truth and lying, etc.